byu-oit/UAPI-Specification/UAPI and Domain Services.md

 Domains are organized around business systems or processes.
 Very few domains can function without data from other domains.
 APIs are the preferred method of accessing data from another domain.
 Direct database access should only be used in exceptional circumstances and with approval of all parties involved.

-## UAPI Spec And The BYUAPI
+## The UAPI Specification And The BYUAPI

 The BYUAPI is the implementation of the UAPI specification with BYU specific resources including Students, Employees, Persons, etc. The BYUAPI is implemented as a [facade](https://en.wikipedia.org/wiki/Facade_pattern) on the top of domain APIs.
 The UAPI specification allows consumers to conform to a single JSON and URL format and function when interacting with all compliant APIs.
 Domain APIs that are UAPI specification compliant are not necessarily part of the BYUAPI.

-## Implications of varying from the specification
+## Implications Of Varying From The Specification

 In general any externally consumable APIs provided by a domain should conform to as much of the UAPI specification as possible.